pyinfra-dev/pyinfra/docs/patterns/client_side_assets.rst

 This can be achieved using hooks and the ``pyinfra.local`` module.

-In the following example the branch is first checked (to ensure deploy branch/local branch match) and the client assets are then built before connect:
+In the following example the branch is first checked (to ensure deploy branch/local branch match) and the client assets are then built before pyinfra connects to any hosts:

 .. code:: python